Dr. Eva Malecore

 3013 Bern

 I am a biologist working on different aspects of plant ecology since my Master studies.
-My interest broadly includes plant ecology, multi-trophic interactions, alien plant species and pollination biology.
+My interest broadly includes plant ecology, multi-trophic interactions, alien plant species, pollination biology and conservation ecology.

-During my PhD at the University of Konstanz in Germany I explored Darwin’s naturalization hypothesis, including different aspects of a plant’s life and multi-trophic interactions.
+During my PhD at the University of Konstanz in Germany, I explored Darwin’s naturalization hypothesis, including different aspects of a plant’s life and multi-trophic interactions.
 My focus was on how the success of an introduced plant depends on its phylogenetic relatedness to the native community.
-During my Masters in South Africa I worked in Ndumo Game Reserve and in the Natal Museum in Pietermaritzburg on alien plant clearings and arthropod communities.
+During my Masters in South Africa I worked in Ndumo Game Reserve and in the Natal Museum in Pietermaritzburg on alien plant removal and its effect on arthropod communities.

 2020 Manuscript submitted for publication.